DaveParillo/cisc192-reader/_sources/chapter1/debugging.rst

 one

-For most readers, a few syntax errors are not a significant problem, which is why we can read the poetry of e e cummings without spewing error messages.
+For most readers, a few syntax errors are not a significant problem, which is why we can read the poetry of :wiki:`e e cummings <E._E._Cummings>` without spewing error messages.

 Compilers are not so forgiving.
 If there is a single syntax error anywhere in your program, the compiler will print an error message and